Skip to main content

 Contingency Testing

-Backup and recovery validation
+Backup and recovery validation.

-Backup Integrity & Immutability
+Backup Integrity and Immutability

 Fail-over / Resumption Drills